kinectron/kinectron/memory-bank/activeContext.md

    - Implemented proper p5.js instance mode usage
    - Fixed visualization issues with color stream
    - Resolved frameRate error in metrics controller

+5. **Error Notification System**:
+   - Implemented a reusable notification system for the application
+   - Created a NotificationManager class using the singleton pattern
+   - Added modal dialog for displaying error messages and troubleshooting steps
+   - Implemented DOM-aware initialization that works regardless of when the code runs
+   - Added fallback to console notifications when the modal can't be shown
+   - Fixed inconsistency between server and renderer error handling
+   - Improved user experience by keeping the "Open Kinect" button active even when initialization fails
+   - Added clear troubleshooting steps for users when the Kinect device isn't connected

 ### Next Steps